himsx/git-assignment/tutorials.md

 Jyoti Rawat
 It will really help beginners to get started with Git.
 This is still one of the most comprehensive Git course.
 Thank you very much.

+### Florence Osunde:
+The tutorials provided valuable insights!
+I now have a clear understanding of SSH cloning, forking to modify repositories without impacting the original, file management, committing changes, and utilizing push and pull commands.